What is the DevOps approach?

 DevOps concentrates on software integration and delivery through automation, Continuous Integration/Continuous Deployment (CI/CD), and collaboration between development and operations teams.
 The primary aim is to improve the speed and quality of software delivery.

 FinOps centers on the financial management of cloud resources.
-It aims to optimize cloud spending and ensure that every dollar spent on cloud services is utilized effectively.
+It aims to optimize cloud spending and ensure that every dollar spent on cloud services is used effectively.

 Metrics and goals